tebrizetayi/cockroackdbhw/README.md

 # cockroackdbhw
-Application that creates database records using Cockroach  database.
+Simple application that creates database records using Cockroach  database.